Deams51/TextExtractor-UE4/README.md

 ## Srategy

-A first C++ wrapper is taking care of the creation of a Java Virtual Machine(JVM) and loading Tika Java library.
+A first C++ wrapper is taking care of the creation of a Java Virtual Machine(JVM) as well as loading the Tika Java library via JNI.

 It is then encapsulated in a DLL which is dynamically loaded by UE4 and called from a blueprint library.